yegor256/blog/_posts/2015/sep/2015-09-10-testing-exit-criteria.md

 that there are more bugs there and they can find more, just need more time.
 What to do?

-Dr. Meyers says that "since the goal of testing is to find errors, why not make the completion criterion the detection of some predefined number of errors?" (page 136).
+Dr. Myers says that "since the goal of testing is to find errors, why not make the completion criterion the detection of some predefined number of errors?" (page 136).
 Indeed, we should predict how many bugs are just enough to find, in order to have a desirable level of _confidence_